UPC/ravada/docs/docs/INSTALL_devel.rst

 ::

     $ mysql -u root -p
-    mysql> grant all on ravada.* to rvd_user@'localhost' identified by 'figure a password';
+    mysql> grant all on ravada.* to rvd_user@'localhost' identified by 'choose a password';
     exit

 Config file